Julia L. Iafrate, D.O.

 I was also pretty excited about moving back north (medical school in Arizona was fun, but far too hot for me).
 I look forward to the many opportunities available in research and medical volunteering, and I am so excited to take part in ultrasound and electromyography training that I consider second to none.
-I can already tell this residency program is the perfect fit for me!
+I am so happy to be here at Mayo Clinic!

 Personal interests and hobbies